constup/cookbook-nestjs-typescript/README.md

 ### JetBrains HTTP Client tests

-Each example is covered with `*.http` file which can be opened in and used by JetBrains IDEs (WebStorm, PHPStorm).
+Examples contain `*.http` files which can be opened in and used by JetBrains IDEs (WebStorm, PHPStorm).
+These files contain commands which can be run by JetBrains HTTP Client (built into the IDE).

 ## Long description